History Files

 When war flares up again in Gaul, triggered by Publius Licinius Crassus and the Seventh Legion in the territory of the Andes, Caesar has to turn back from his journey to Illyrium to handle the problem.
 Crassus is sent to Aquitania to subdue the tribes there and prevent an all-out war against stretched Roman troops.
 The Cantabri send assistance to the Aquitani.

-Subduing the Petrocorii along the way, he enters the territory of the Sotiates and barely defeats them in a campaign that will see all of Aquitania fall.
+Subduing the Petrocorii along the way, Crassus enters the territory of the Sotiates and barely defeats them in a campaign which will lead to the fall of all of Aquitania.

 52 BC

 Four relief forces amounting to a considerable number of men and horses are assembled in the territory of the Aeduii by the council of the Gaulish nobility.
-Among those demanded from the tribes of Gaul are five thousand men each from the Ambiani, Mediomatrici, Morini, Nervii, Nitiobroges, Petrocorii, and Suessiones.
-Together they attempt to relieve Vercingetorix at the siege of Alesia, but the combined relief force is soundly repulsed by Julius Caesar.
-Seeing that all is lost, Vercingetorix surrenders to Caesar.
-The garrison is taken prisoner, as are the survivors from the relief army.
-They are either sold into slavery or given as booty to Caesar's legionaries, apart from the Aeduii and Arverni warriors who are released and pardoned in order to secure the allegiance of these important and powerful tribes.
+Amongst those demanded from the tribes of Gaul are five thousand men each from the Ambiani, Mediomatrici, Morini, Nervii, Nitiobroges, Petrocorii, and Suessiones.

 The site of Alesia